uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In contrast, funding to support Inuit-language initiatives is estimated at $44 per Inuk per year.[^94]

 The Commission believes that a multi-pronged approach to Aboriginal language preservation—if implemented, honourably resourced, and sustained— might prevent further increase in the litigation of Aboriginal language rights, and the increased international criticism of Canada’s policy towards Aboriginal-language rights.
-This approach will require full, good-faith consultation, which recognizes that although Aboriginal communities have the necessary knowledge, particularly among their Elders, to preserve their own languages, additional support is needed.
+This approach will require full, good-faith consultation, which recognizes that although Aboriginal communities have the necessary knowledge, particularly among their Elders, to preserve their<!--x-->
+own languages, additional support is needed.
 The outcome of the consultation should be legislation and policies that affirm the importance of Canada’s Indigenous languages, and allocate adequate funding to ensure their preservation.

-Calls to Action
+#### Calls to Action

-14)	 We call upon the federal government to enact an Aboriginal Languages Act that incorporates the following principles:
+14. We call upon the federal government to enact an Aboriginal Languages Act that incorporates the following principles:

-i.
-Aboriginal languages are a fundamental and valued element of Canadian culture and society, and there is an urgency to preserve them.
+    1. Aboriginal languages are a fundamental and valued element of Canadian culture and society, and there is an urgency to preserve them.

-ii.
-Aboriginal language rights are reinforced by the Treaties.
+    2. Aboriginal language rights are reinforced by the Treaties.

-iii.
-The federal government has a responsibility to provide sufficient funds for Aboriginal-language revitalization and preservation.
+    3. The federal government has a responsibility to provide sufficient funds for Aboriginal-language revitalization and preservation.

-iv.
-The preservation, revitalization, and strengthening of Aboriginal languages and cultures are best managed by Aboriginal people and communities.
+    4. The preservation, revitalization, and strengthening of Aboriginal languages and cultures are best managed by Aboriginal people and communities.

-v.
-Funding for Aboriginal language initiatives must reflect the diversity of Aboriginal languages.
+    5. Funding for Aboriginal language initiatives must reflect the diversity of Aboriginal languages.

-15)	 We call upon the federal government to appoint, in consultation with Aboriginal groups, an Aboriginal Languages Commissioner.
+15. We call upon the federal government to appoint, in consultation with Aboriginal groups, an Aboriginal Languages Commissioner.
 The commissioner should help promote Aboriginal languages and report on the adequacy of federal funding of Aboriginal-languages initiatives.

 In addition to promoting the use of Aboriginal languages, an Aboriginal Languages Commissioner would also educate non-Aboriginal Canadians about the richness and value of Aboriginal languages and how strengthening those languages can enhance Canada’s international reputation.